albeitreluctantly/react-native-appear-observer/README.md

 <h3>Basic</h3>
 <h4>With context</h4>

-<p>Wrap the parent component with provider and supply it with parent view ref.</p>
+<p>Wrap the component with provider.
+The provider will attach all necessary props automatically to it's child component and does not require any configuration in basic setup.</p>
-<p>The provider will attach all necessary props automatically to it's child component and does not require any configuration in basic setup.</p>
+<p>Set up the useAppearObserver hook for the element you want to track and it pass the props returned by the hook.
+It attaches a ref to the component, based on which the measurement will run, and adds specific props to prevent the component from being collapsed on Android platform which prevents measurement and tracking.</p>

 ```ts
 const App = () => {